NullPrice/article-scraper/README.md

 ## Configuration

-Configration of the scraper can be done via environment variables.
+Configuration of the scraper can be done via environment variables.
 A `.env` has been checked in with some default `START_URLS` as an example.
 Further defaults and other scrapy specific settings can be set via the `settings.py` file.

 - `START_URLS` - A JSON list of target landing pages you want to start at
     - Example: `["https://www.sei.org/publications/", "https://www.bbc.co.uk/news/world"]`